RobertElderSoftware/robert-elder-software-java-modules/README.md

 #  Place Blocks

-Press the 'p' key to place blocks (currently only supports placing rock blocks).
+Press the 'p' key to place whatever block is currently selected in your inventory.

 #  In Game Help Menu